Washington University of St. Louis Infectious Diseases in St. Louis, Missouri

 This opportunity is full-time and works approximately 40 hours per week.
 Position hours are generally Monday through Friday 8:00 a.m. to 4:30 p.m.
 Hours are generally normal business hours but may vary due to the timing for experiments and other research activity deadlines.

 Department Name/Job Location

-This position is in the Department of Internal Medicine, Infectious Diseases Division.
-This position is for the Medical School Campus.
+This opportunity is in the Department of Internal Medicine, Division of Infectious Diseases located on the Medical School Campus.